mihir-chakma/black-jack/README.md

 # Blackjack Game
-Blackjack Game built with JavaScript.
+Blackjack Game built with HTML, CSS and JavaScript.